Aron-R/Holy-Soundboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project started with me wanting to have a collection of iconic phrases that i say.
+This project started with me wanting to have a collection of iconic phrases that I say.

 ### Built With